Succinct Planar Encoding with Minor Operations: Table lookup for small planar graphs

 It remains to observe how one additional extra vertex increases the size of the table.
 The size of each entry encoded by the table stays asymptotically the same, and is thus of no concern to us.
-The number of entries in the table is $O(2^{\mathcal{H}(r+1)})$, and therefore each index into the lookup table encoding a graph with $r'$ vertices requires $\mathcal{H}(r'+1)+O(1)$ bits to be stored.
-As $\mathcal{H}(r'+1)=\Theta(r'+1)$~\cite{DBLP:journals/dam/Turan84} it holds that $\mathcal{H}(r'+1)=\mathcal{H}(r')+O(1)$, which is negligible for our purpose. {Therefore, our table uses $2^{\texttt{poly}(r)}$ bits, which is asymptotically the same as the original table of Blelloch and Farzan.
+The number of entries in the table is $O(2^{\mathcal{H}(\ell+1)})$, and therefore each index into the lookup table encoding a graph with $\ell'$ vertices requires $\mathcal{H}(\ell'+1)+O(1)$ bits to be stored.
+As $\mathcal{H}(\ell'+1)=\Theta(\ell'+1)$~\cite{DBLP:journals/dam/Turan84} it holds that $\mathcal{H}(\ell'+1)=\mathcal{H}(\ell')+O(1)$, which is negligible for our purpose.
+Therefore, our table uses $2^{\texttt{poly}(\ell)}$ bits, which is asymptotically the same as the original table of Blelloch and Farzan.
 Each index of the table uses only a constant number of additional bits over the theoretical lower bound.
-Note that indices into the original unmodified table of Blelloch and Farzan also require this additional $O(1)$ bits (albeit with a smaller factor).}
+Note that indices into the original unmodified table of Blelloch and Farzan also require this additional $O(1)$ bits.
+We introduce some further modifications that increase the additional space per index storing a graph with $r'$ vertices by $o(r')$ bits, which is fine for our use-case.